razmikarm/artadas_api/README.md

 ### Run with Docker

 > Before running any docker command navigate to `docker` directory
+> Make sure you have SSL certificates in `nginx/certs` directory

 1. Navigate to `docker` directory
    ```bash